Learn Japanese with Audiobooks: 5 Books (and 3 Resources) to Freshen Up Your Japanese

 If you’re a multitasker at heart, fitting in time to listen to Japanese audiobooks is very much doable.

 Not sold yet?
-Here are a few reasons why Japanese audiobooks are perfect for the busy learner on the go.
+Here are a few reasons why Japanese audiobooks are perfect for the busy learner on the go, and five books to get you started.

 Can Audiobooks Really Help Me Learn Japanese?